Campus construction and architecture

 AILA honors the future Resnick Sustainability Center

-The American Institute of Architects Los Angeles recently recognized the design for the future Resnick Sustainability Center with a 2021 NEXTLA Honor Award.
+The American Institute of Architects Los Angeles recognized the design for the future Resnick Sustainability Center with a 2021 NEXTLA Honor Award.
 The design is also featured in Dezeen, a prominent architecture and design magazine.

 Pasadena Beautiful recognizes two recent Caltech projects